ldrobnik/drobnik.writing/src/data/blognotes/poznan.md

 ## A handful of facts

 Poznań, the fifth largest Polish city, has a population similar to that of Edinburgh, but the entire agglomeration is more than twice this size.
-The city is the capital of a region called Greater Poland (in Polish, Wielkopolska).
+The city is the capital of a region called Wielkopolska (Greater Poland).

 Some trivia: